 The good news is that every Singaporean is entitled a SkillsFuture Credit of S$500, which can be used to help individuals take ownership of their skills development and embark on lifelong learning.
 Essentially, you can use it for short-term courses to upgrade your skills.

-Coursera and Udemy are online platforms that offer top education and courses from all over the world.
-With the technology today, you can apply for online lessons to learn any skills you want.
+Coursera, Udemy, and General Assembly are online platforms that offer top education and courses from all over the world.
+With the technology available today, you can apply for online lessons to learn any skills you want.

 For instance, Udemy offers more than 10,000 online video courses with new additions every month.
-You can basically sign up for any course ranging from business to photography to design to banking and more.
+You can basically sign up for any course ranging from business, photography, design, to banking and more.
 Courses are also reviewed by other users to ensure that the quality is consistent.

 Coursera, on the other hand, helps individuals build their skills with courses, certificates, and degrees online.
 They collaborate with education institutions from all over the world to bring you the latest skills and knowledge.
 Coursera also allows you to learn at your own pace with flexible options.